Our Development Model

 How the best ideas become enterprise-ready

-The community-to-enterprise development model often results in more secure software compared to proprietary software for 3 core reasons.
-First: When everyone can see the code, more threats can be discovered.
-Next: Issues that arise get patched quickly because the source code is accessible.
-Finally: Red Hat takes responsibility for testing, hardening, and supporting open source software, so every customer shares the same level of assurance.
+The open community-to-enterprise development model often results in more secure software.
+Why?
+Because when everyone can access the code, threats can be discovered and patched more quickly.
+As an added level of security, Red Hat tests, hardens, and supports open source software so each customer has the same level of assurance.

 Obvious—and less obvious—savings

-With proprietary solutions, there’s always a risk that the company could discontinue the code.
-With open source software, however, there's no risk of discontinuation.
-Even if the vendor stops distributing a certain product, the code will remain available for use and improvement.
+Unlike with proprietary solutions, there’s no risk of discontinuing open source software code.
+Even if a vendor stops distributing a certain product, the code will remain available indefinitely for use and improvement.